-I’m a strong believer that agencies must have a plan to reach profitability.
+I’m a strong believer that owners of public relations and all communications firms must have a plan to achieve agency profitability.
 As I tell my clients, agencies can have non-profit organizations as clients, but there are no non-profit agencies.
 They’re either out-of-business, or on their way to that unfortunate destination!

 While I wouldn’t say attaining profitability is easy, it’s much easier with a road map.